SpringRoll/SpringRollContainer/README.md

 These are initialized with either a query selector string (ala [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) or an `HTMLElement`.

+Plugins in the SpringRollContainer correspond to a matching [feature in SpringRoll Core](https://github.com/SpringRoll/SpringRoll/tree/develop/src#features).
+If the container has a plugin enabled corresponding to a feature that the game doesn't contain, the container will automatically _hide the corresponding UI element_.
+For example, if the container has the `CaptionsPlugin` enabled with a corresponding button to toggle captions but the game doesn't actually _have_ captions, the container will hide the captions toggle button automatically.

 ### PausePlugin, HelpPlugin:
 ```javascript
 import { PausePlugin, HelpPlugin, Container } from 'springroll-container';